KAV4N/StrikeEngine/docs/06-components-api.md

 ### Spatial Audio

 #### `void setSpatial(bool spatial)`
-Enable or disable 3D spatial audio (true for 3D, false for 2D).
-Spatial audio is affected by distance and position relative to the AudioListener.
+Enable or disable 3D spatial audio (`true` for 3D, `false` for 2D).
+Spatial audio is affected by distance and position relative to the `AudioListenerComponent`.

 #### `bool isSpatial() const`
 Check if spatial audio is enabled.